DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Mixing a calcium phosphate particles with a first aqueous salt solution having an osmolarity value of between 400 and 1,200 mOsm and a pH of between 6.5 and 8.5 followed by drying the calcium phosphate particles;
+Add calcium phosphate particles without the peptide to a first aqueous salt solution having an osmolarity value of between 400 and 1,200 mOsm and a pH of between 6.5 and 8.5, followed by drying the calcium phosphate particles to produce dried pretreated calcium phosphate particles;

-Coating a peptide of SEQ ID NO: 1 (p-15) to the calcium phosphate particles from step (i) in a second aqueous salt solution having osmolarity value 400 and 1,200 mOsm and a pH of between 6.5 and 8.5;
+Combine the dried calcium phosphate particles with a second aqueous salt solution containing the peptide and having an osmolarity value of between 400 and 1,200 mOsm and a pH of between 6.5 and 8.5 to produce coated calcium phosphate particles;

 PNG